 If it is possible to find a workable resolution that restores you to an amicable relationship, then we will always strive to find one.
 For this reason, we always try to find a solution, whether that is through solicitor led negotiation, mediation, collaborative law or arbitration rather than embark on time-consuming and costly litigation.

-Acting for a client in relation to a Cohabitation Agreement.
-Our client agreed, to give up her career so that she could accompany her partner on his regular business trips abroad and support him generally.
-Negotiating terms that provided our client with an interest in her partner’s properties and other assets in the event that the relationship were to come to an end.
+Negotiating a cohabitation agreement for our client who agreed to give up her career so that she could accompany her partner on his regular business trips abroad and support him generally.
+Agreeing terms that provided our client with an interest in her partner’s properties and other assets in the event that the relationship were to come to an end.

 Advising in relation to relationship breakdown and successfully arguing that one party had created a constructive trust by carrying out extensive building works to the property with the understanding that he was gaining a financial interest in the property.